grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 The stress Captain Percy was feeling changed in character.
 A few moments before her mind was working quickly in the desperate survival mode of flight.
 Now that immediate pressure was off, replaced by an almost overwhelming cloud of dread as they switched to a mode of silent hiding.

 She looked around her in the crimson gloom.
 With the motors shut down her boat was completely silent.
-Their breathing pushed dampness into the air that condenced on the metal fixtures and gathered until it released a soft drip.
+Their breathing pushed dampness into the air that condensed on the metal fixtures and gathered until it released a soft drip.
 The randomness of the dripping in the control room was intimidating.

 Bastian knew better than to ask, but Owen did not.
 "What's our plan Captain?"